We review four current all-in-one kitchen machines, priced from $795 to $2634, including the new Thermomix TM5.

 We've rated each appliance for performance and ease of use.

 The Thermomix has been around since the 1960s, when it first launched in Germany as a food processor.
-After many years of innovation, it found its way onto the Australia market in 2000, combining the functions of 10 appliances in one unit.
+After many years of innovation, it found its way onto the Australian market in 2000, combining the functions of 10 appliances in one unit.